epam/edp-keycloak-operator/docs/api.md

-KeycloakClient is the Schema for the keycloakclients API
+KeycloakClient is the Schema for the keycloakclients API.

 <table>
     <thead>